verbosely/verbosely-frontend/README.md

-This repository contains the Next.js SPA, FastAPI application, origin server and reverse proxy configurations, infrastructure-as-code, and automation scripts for a full-stack software system that provides browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data concerning the English language.
+This repository contains the Next.js SPA, FastAPI application, origin server and reverse proxy configurations, infrastructure-as-code, and automation scripts for a full-stack software system that provides browser-based access to an ISO-24613-compliant machine-readable dictionary containing lexicographic data that is in the public domain and that is foundational to Late Modern English.

 ## Technology Stack